kerrias/tutorials-message-center/README.md

 # <a name="objective"></a> Objective
 - General understanding of the MessageCenter subsystem.
-- Create requests from the UI and a modules runtime.
+- Create requests from the UI and a module's runtime.
 - Create a request listener.
 - Send an event.
 - Listen for events.